The Legend of the Bear and the Stars among the Gitxsan

 La-Légende-de-l-Ours-et-des-étoiles-chez-les-Gitxsans Artisanat Autochtone

-Long ago, when the earth was still young, the night sky was starless.
+A long time ago, when the earth was still young, the night sky had no stars.
 The nights were dark, and people felt lost in the darkness.
-The Gitxsans believed that the stars were the spirits of their ancestors, watching over and guiding their descendants.
+The Gitxsan believed that the stars were the spirits of ancestors, watching over and guiding their descendants.

-The sky darkened, and the earth was plunged into deep darkness.
-The Gitxsans, in despair, prayed for the light to return.
+The sky then darkened, and the earth was plunged into deep darkness.
+The desperate Gitxsan prayed for the light to return.
 Sgidang, moved by his people's distress, decided to embark on a quest to find the stars and bring them back to the sky.

 Sgidang's Quest

-Sgidang embarked on a perilous journey through rugged mountains, turbulent rivers, and mysterious forests.
-He faced numerous challenges, including dangerous creatures and traps set by malevolent spirits.
+Sgidang undertook a perilous journey through steep mountains, tumultuous rivers, and mysterious forests.
+He faced many challenges, including dangerous creatures and traps set by the malevolent spirit.
 With his strength and wisdom, Sgidang managed to overcome every obstacle.

-Sgidang ascended to the heavens with the stars and placed them in their original positions.
-When the stars began to shine again, they brought light and warmth to the earth.
-The nights became illuminated, and the Gitxsans were able to find their way by the light of the stars.
+Sgidang ascended to the sky with the stars and placed them in their original positions.
+As the stars began to shine again, they brought light and warmth to the earth.
+The nights became illuminated, and the Gitxsan were able to find their way thanks to the light of the stars.

-In recognition of Sgidang's heroic act, the Gitxsans continued to honor the bear as a symbol of strength, courage, and protection.
-They believe the bear still watches over them, like a guardian of the stars and the light.
+In recognition of Sgidang's heroic act, the Gitxsan continued to honor the bear as a symbol of strength, courage, and protection.
+They believe that the bear still watches over them, as a guardian of the stars and light.

 Conclusion